will-figure/blockito/README.md

 It's set up is very straightforward and consists of just a config file.

-I store mine at `~/.config/llama-swap/config.yaml`.
+We store ours at `~/.config/llama-swap/config.yaml`.

 Once all that is installed,
-you can just copy my current config file and it should work fine.
+you can just copy our current config file and it should work fine.

 ```
 models: